-For about 85 to 90 percent of the people reading this, I believe getting a part-time job is your best option.
+For about 85 to 90 percent of the people reading this article, I believe getting a part-time job is your best option.
 You can find somewhere locally to work an additional ten to twenty hours per week and earn some extra spending cash.
 You could even find an online job.
 You could do something you enjoy, something easy, or something completely different from your day job.
 You choose.
 Best of all, you can work as much, or as little, as you desire.

 # 2 Direct Selling

 Many people confuse network marketing and direct sales.
 They are not the same thing.
 Network marketing is about building a team of independent distributors, having leverage, and earning overrides from your team, just like a real estate or insurance broker does.